maxthraxx/WFGY/OS/README.md

 <img src="./txt-temple-of-truth.png" alt="txt-temple-of-truth" width="100%" style="max-width:900px" />

+> **TXT OS is powered by the WFGY Reasoning Engine — part of a larger open-source series.**
+> For more tools and info about the full WFGY reasoning framework, visit the [main project page](https://github.com/onestardao/WFGY).

 One line of TXT upgrades any LLM into an AGI-level reasoning engine

 🧠 **+22.4% semantic accuracy · +42.1% reasoning success · ×3.6 stability** (GSM8K + Truthful-QA, temp 0.2)